 Working with VARs does come with its own set of challenges.
 These include:

-Because of these difficulties, it is important for vendors to thoroughly vet their potential value-added resellers before agreeing to a partnership.
+Because of these difficulties, it is important for vendors to thoroughly vet potential value-added resellers before entering into a partnership.

 VAR vs. MSP